 A complete theoretical framework for sonar Multiple-Input Multiple-Output (MIMO) systems has been developed.
-By highlighting the theoretical differences between sonar and radar MIMO, new avenues for the application of MIMO systems for recognition, tracking and imaging over a wide range of underwater acoustic problems have been explored.
-Our work includes:
+By highlighting the theoretical differences between sonar and radar MIMO, new avenues for the application of MIMO systems for recognition, tracking and imaging over a wide range of underwater acoustic problems have been explored [P28, P30, P33].